Battle of Karbala: Background

-After the third caliph Uthman's assassination by rebels in 656, the rebels and the townspeople of Medina declared Ali, a cousin and son-in-law of the Islamic prophet Muhammad, caliph.
-Some of Muhammad's companions including Talha ibn Ubayd Allah, Zubayr ibn al-Awwam and Mu'awiya ibn Abi Sufyan (then governor of Syria), and Muhammad's widow A'isha, refused to recognize Ali.
-They called for revenge against Uthman's killers and the election of a new caliph through shura (consultation).
-These events precipitated the First Fitna (First Muslim Civil War).
-When Ali was assassinated by Abd-al-Rahman ibn Muljam, a Kharijite, in 661, his eldest son Hasan succeeded him but soon signed a peace treaty with Mu'awiya to avoid further bloodshed.
-In the treaty, Hasan was to hand over power to Mu'awiya on the condition that Mu'awiya be a just ruler and that he would not establish a dynasty.
+After the assassination of the third Rashidun caliph Uthman ibn Affan in 656, the rebels and the townspeople of Medina proclaimed Ali ibn Abi Talib, a cousin and son-in-law of the Islamic prophet Muhammad, the fourth caliph.
+Ali's legitimacy as caliph was denounced by Uthman's cousin Mu'awiya ibn Abi Sufyan, the long-time governor of Syria, resulting in the First Fitna.
+When Ali was assassinated in 661, his eldest son Hasan succeeded him but soon signed a peace treaty that handed over power to Mu'awiya on the condition that Mu'awiya be a just ruler and that he would allow his successor to be chosen through shura (consultation).
 (Note: Several conflicting terms of the treaty have been reported.
 Most of the accounts mention various financial rewards to Hasan.
 Other conditions, different in different sources, include selection of new caliph through shura (consultation) after Mu'awiya's death, transfer of the caliphate to Hasan after Mu'awiya's death, general amnesty to Hasan's followers, rule according to Qur'an and the Sunna of Muhammad, discontinuation of cursing of Ali from the pulpit, financial rewards to Husayn, and preferential treatment of the Hashemite clan (clan of Muhammad).
 According to Vaglieri, conditions other than financial benefits are suspect and were probably invented later in order to mitigate criticism of Hasan for having abdicated.
 Jafri, on the other hand, considers the terms in addition to financial compensation reliable.)
-After the death of Hasan in 670, his younger brother Husayn became the head of the Banu Hashim clan to which the Islamic prophet Muhammad also belonged.
-Though his father's supporters in Kufa gave him their allegiance, he would abide to the peace treaty between Hasan and Mu'awiya as long as the latter was alive.
+After the death of Hasan in 670, his younger brother Husayn became the head of the Banu Hashim clan to which Ali and Muhammad had belonged.
+Though his father's supporters in Kufa gave him their allegiance, he would abide by the peace treaty between Hasan and Mu'awiya as long as the latter was alive.